 Four Seasons is a recipient of a Center for Medicare & Medicaid Innovation Award focused on improving patient outcomes and reducing healthcare costs.

-A regional and national leader in the advancement of palliative medicine, Four Seasons Compassion for Life , recently completed a three-year grant with a Centers for Medicare & Medicaid Services Healthcare Innovation (CMMI) award focused on expanding community-based palliative care, improving patient outcomes, improving patient/family satisfaction, while reducing healthcare costs.
+A regional and national leader in the advancement of palliative medicine, Four Seasons The Care You Trust , recently completed a three-year grant with a Centers for Medicare & Medicaid Services Healthcare Innovation (CMMI) award focused on expanding community-based palliative care, improving patient outcomes, improving patient/family satisfaction, while reducing healthcare costs.

 Four Seasons’ community-based palliative care delivery model is one of the best examples of this type of care in the U.S., integrating inpatient and outpatient care, and thereby spanning all settings through which patients with advanced illnesses transition: hospital, clinic, home, assisted living facility, and nursing home.
 The seamless coordination of a centralized care plan across all sites of healthcare delivery within the patient’s community represents state-of-the-art care within the palliative care spectrum, placing the Four Seasons program at the forefront of the movement to implement, evaluate, and demonstrate community-based palliative care in the U.S. One of the primary outcomes of the program will be to utilize the results to propose an alternative financing approach for community-based palliative care within the Medicare program.